 Design is a creative process requiring input from multiple stakeholders.
 The first design is often just a starting point, and multiple iterations may be necessary to create the most effective packaging artwork.

 It is common for the initial design to be reviewed and modified based on feedback from design teams, marketing teams, legal teams, and others.
-The process of refining the design may involve making changes to the color scheme, the placement of elements on the packaging, the typeface, and other design elements.
+The process of refining the design may involve making changes to the colour scheme, the placement of elements on the packaging, the typeface, and other design elements.

 It is important to understand that the design process is iterative, and that multiple designs may be developed before the final design is approved.
 Effective artwork management requires an open and collaborative approach to design, in which multiple perspectives are taken into account and the design is refined based on feedback and input from all relevant stakeholders.
-By taking this approach, organizations can ensure that the final design is the most effective and meets all of the necessary requirements.
+By taking this approach, organisations can ensure that the final design is the most effective and meets all of the necessary requirements.

 Approval is an ongoing process that happens at different stages of the production cycle, to ensure consistency and accuracy.